 802 Credit Score Credit Card & Loan Options

-Lenders are most attracted to borrowers with credit scores in the 802 range.
-With a score of 802, your focus should be maintaining your credit status to make sure you continue to get the best interest rates available.
+Borrowers with credit scores in the Exceptional range tend to be the most appealing to lenders.
+With a credit score of 802, you should focus on maintaining your credit status to ensure that you continue to receive the best interest rates and loan terms available.

 Can you get a credit card with an 802 credit score?